Local Diffusion Models and Phases of Data Distributions: Numerical Results

-\emph{Phase transition during diffusion of MNIST.---} We show that generating real-world data distributions using diffusion models may exhibit a phase transition that influences the network design.
+We show that generating real-world data distributions using diffusion models may exhibit a phase transition that influences the network design.
 In our analysis, we focus on the MNIST dataset, and indeed, it exhibits a phase transition.
 At each time step, we apply diffusion by independently mixing every pixel with a standard Gaussian noise.
 In DDIM and flow matching, this process can be described by \cite{lipman2022flow, song_ddim_2021, Heitz2023alphaBlending}

 where $Z \in \mathbb{R}^{28 \times 28}$ represents pixel-wise independent Gaussian noise with zero mean and unit variance.
 The function $\alpha_t \in [0, 1]$, which governs the time dependence of the noise level, is the schedule.
 In this work, we adopt a linear schedule given by $\alpha_t = t$.